gillesvink/NukePluginTemplate/README.md

 }
 ```

+When you open the devcontainer in VSCode, you will be prompted with the environment you'd like to create.
+The options are: `linux`, `macos-x86` and `macos-arm`.
+This will be the environment where you'd build your plugins locally to.

+If you use the MacOS options, [make sure you’ve read and understood the Xcode license agreement](https://www.apple.com/legal/sla/docs/xcode.pdf).

+And by using the containers, you will also agree to the [Foundry EULA](https://www.foundry.com/eula).

 Also here is where you can specify additional extensions needed for your development environment.
 By default everything is included for C++ based development.

 If you need anything to be set-up additionally, you can alter the Dockerfiles that are in the same folder with instructions you do need.
 By default it installs `git`.